English as a second or foreign language: Difficulties for learners

 Language teaching practice often assumes that most of the difficulties that learners face in the study of English are the consequence of the degree to which their native language differs from English (a contrastive analysis approach).
-A native speaker of Chinese, for example, may face many more difficulties than a native speaker of German, because German is more closely related to English than Chinese.
+A native speaker of Chinese, for example, may face many more difficulties than a native speaker of German, because German and English share a Latin alphabet whereas Chinese has a character writing system among other oral, phonetic and gramatic language differences.
 This may be true for anyone of any mother tongue (also called the first language, normally abbreviated L1) setting out to learn any other language (called a target language, second language or L2).
 See also second-language acquisition (SLA) for mixed evidence from linguistic research.

 Language learners often produce errors of syntax, vocabulary, and pronunciation thought to result from the influence of their L1, such as mapping its grammatical patterns inappropriately onto the L2, pronouncing certain sounds incorrectly or with difficulty, and confusing items of vocabulary known as false friends.
 This is known as L1 transfer or "language interference".
 However, these transfer effects are typically stronger for beginners' language production, and SLA research has highlighted many errors which cannot be attributed to the L1, as they are attested in learners of many language backgrounds (for example, failure to apply 3rd person present singular -s to verbs, as in 'he make' not 'he makes).